Priscilla Wehi

-Priscilla M. Wehi (née McCallum) is a New Zealand ethnobiologist and conservation biologist.
-As at July 2021 she is an associate professor at the University of Otago and on the first of that month officially undertook the role of director of Te Pūnaha Matatini, a centre of research excellence in complex systems and data analytics.
-During the COVID-19 pandemic in New Zealand Te Pūnaha Matatini scientists have developed mathematical models of the spread of the virus across the country that influence the New Zealand government's response to the outbreak.
+Priscilla M. Wehi (née McAllum) is a New Zealand ethnobiologist and conservation biologist.
+As at July 2021 she was an associate professor at the University of Otago and on the first of that month officially undertook the role of director of Te Pūnaha Matatini, a centre of research excellence in complex systems and data analytics.
+During the COVID-19 pandemic in New Zealand Te Pūnaha Matatini scientists developed mathematical models of the spread of the virus across the country that influenced the New Zealand government's response to the outbreak.
 In 2021 Wehi was awarded the Hill Tinsley Medal.

 Education

 Wehi has a master's degree from Lincoln University, where she studied brushtail possums.
 She undertook her PhD at the University of Waikato's School of Māori and Pacific Development.
 Her doctoral thesis was entitled Harakeke (Phormium tenax) ecology and historical management by Maori: The changing landscape in New Zealand.